 When making a decision about amendment of an opinion, relevant issues include:

 - How old is the document?
-It may be that, although the opinion was correct at the time of writing, it has since been overtaken by time and events
+It may be that, although the opinion was correct at the time of writing, it has since been rendered obsolete or no longer valid by time or events.

 - How was the opinion reached?
 For example, was it based on facts?
 Did it take account of all the available facts?